nukkonyan/SMStats/README.md

       - Custom achievements.
 (Not added yet, but there are code mentions about it.)
       - Settings.
 (Saves settings obviously.)
    - Notes:
-      - **This project is only just a hobby and is in no way made to compete with HLStatsX:CE nor gameME.**
       - [Geoip Country Name Translation](https://github.com/Teamkiller324/SM-Geoip-CountryName) - Required for country name translation and compiling, aswell as for plugin to function.
       - No Web panel currently exists yet.
       - Currently in active re-writing process from scratch: